 * DawsonCasting: Dana Delany as Josephine Marcus.
 Delany was 36 when she played the role of a 20-year-old actress working the towns of the Wild West.
 Also, Creator/ThomasHadenChurch as Billy Clanton; he was 33 years old, playing a man who died at age 19.

-* DyeingForYourArt: ValKilmer got the emaciated and sickly look of Doc Holliday by eating almost nothing but onions and tomatoes for weeks before filming started.
+* DyeingForYourArt: Creator/ValKilmer got the emaciated and sickly look of Doc Holliday by eating almost nothing but onions and tomatoes for weeks before filming started.

 * RealLifeRelative: Wyatt Earp's fifth cousin, Wyatt Earp, plays Billy Claiborne.

 * ReCut: An extended version was released on DVD.